erroronline1/caro/readme.md

 * signature and
 * calendarbutton

-are not processable for document-contexts within the [languagefiles](#customisation) group documentcontext.notdisplayedinrecords (by default: MDR §14 Sample Check, Product incorporation, Training evaluation and Vendor evaluation).
+are not processable for document-contexts within the [languagefiles](#customisation) group documentcontext.embedded (by default: MDR §14 Sample Check, Product incorporation, Training evaluation and Vendor evaluation).
 These input fields will be ignored.
 Former input recommendations are not available.

 Elements can be rearranged via [drag and drop editor](#miscellaneous).
 Most elements can be edited - their content can be imported into the respective editor to be altered or appended and reinserted afterwards.
 The original element remains though and has to be deleted manually.